-(WACC(2)) In the event of a Terminal Capacity Expansion, costs incurred in the Terminal Capacity Expansion and approved by the QCA pursuant to Section 12.5, including construction related financing costs, (which will include a return on capital over the construction period on the Terminal Capacity Expansion expenditure incurred), will be included in the Regulated Asset Base upon which the ARR and Reference Tariff are determined.
-The return on capital over the construction period to be included in the Regulated Asset Base will be calculated at the WACC(2) Rate.
+(WACC(2)) In the event of a Terminal Capacity Expansion, costs incurred in the Terminal Capacity Expansion and approved by the QCA pursuant to Section 12.5, including construction related financing costs, (which will include a return on capital over the construction period on the Terminal Capacity Expansion expenditure incurred), will be included in the Expansion Component's Regulated Asset Base upon which the ARR and Reference Tariff are determined.
+The return on capital over the construction period to be included in the Regulated Asset Base (of the Existing Terminal if Socialised, or Differentiated Expansion if Differentiated) will be calculated at the WACC(2) Rate.

-(WACC(3)) The return on capital to apply to the Regulated Asset Base, in respect of the Terminal Capacity Expansion only (whether as a component of the Base Terminal or, if it is determined in accordance with this Undertaking to be an Expansion Component or an extension to an existing Expansion Component) when calculating the ARR and Reference Tariffs to apply from the first day of the Month following the Completion and handover to the Operator of the Terminal Capacity Expansion, will be calculated at the WACC(3) Rate.
+(WACC(3)) The return on capital to apply to the Regulated Asset Base (of the Existing Terminal if Socialised, or Differentiated Expansion if Differentiated) when calculating the ARR and Reference Tariffs to apply from the first day of the Month following the Completion and handover to the Operator of the Terminal Capacity Expansion, will be calculated at the WACC(3) Rate.

-(WACC(1)) The return on capital to apply to other components of the Regulated Asset Base will continue to be calculated at the WACC(1) Rate.
+(WACC(1)) The return on capital to apply to other components of the Regulated Asset Base (of the Existing Terminal if Socialised, or Differentiated Expansion if Differentiated) will continue to be calculated at the WACC(1) Rate.

 Unreasonable and uneconomic proposed Terminal Capacity Expansions